Building Virtual Worlds that Follow Universal Laws of Physics

 3. Cloud formation

-We will build up climate physics in a 3D model that achieves accurate simulations.
+We aim to build up climate physics in a 3D model that achieves accurate simulations.
 Our novel model will address climate phenomena that remain unsolved in the Solar System due to current model limitations, namely:

 • The nature of Jupiter's chaotic atmosphere